Helping British Citizens Survive Prison Abroad

 The risk is managing to reach and identify all the British prisoners who are eligible for our support.
 To ensure we reach all those eligible for support we will continue to strengthen the close partnership we have with the Foreign and Commonwealth Office (FCO).
 We will do this with through regular contact and training programmes so the FCO fully understands the people we help and the services we provide.

 The beneficiaries will be British prisoners detained in developing countries and their families in the UK as part of our on-going work.
 Prisoners Abroad is the only UK charity that provides specialist help to British prisoners abroad and their families in the UK.
-In 2009/10 we helped globally: 1,691 prisoners abroad, 191 ex-offenders and 1,193 family members, and we anticipate similar figures going forward.
+In 2016/17 we helped 1,775 prisoners abroad, and we currently support 1,636 family members.
+We anticipate similar figures going forward.

 Read more about the Charity running this project.

 Nancy Wright, Finance Director

 Wright is responsible for overseeing all payments, including the survival and vitamin grants.

 Theresa Gilson, Head Of Service Delivery

 Gilson oversees who receives our grants abroad and which countries we focus on.

 He works with prisoners and families, using his Spanish to the benefit of clients in Latin America.